 KAVANGO DEPTH TO BASEMENT 3D SURFACE SHOWING INITIAL WELL LOCATIONS

 ReconAfrica’s Drilling Campaign began Q1 2021 and targets three to six wells in the coming year.
 The main objective is to confirm organic rich source rocks and conventional opportunities in Namibia and Botswana.
 ReconAfrica’s licenses cover 2.2 million acres in Botswana and 6.3 million acres in Namibia, for total licensed land of 8.5 million acres in the Kavango Basin.

-ReconAfrica anticipates completing the following business objectives by the end of 2021:
+ReconAfrica has completed the following business objectives by the end of 2021: